-(13) Benefit Plans
+(14) Benefit Plans

 Our employees are eligible to participate in the Agenus Inc. 401(k) Savings Plan in the United States and a defined contribution Group Personal Pension Plan in the United Kingdom (the "Plans") for all eligible employees, as defined in the Plans.
 Participants may contribute a portion of their compensation, subject to a maximum annual amount, as established by the applicable taxing authority.
 Each participant is fully vested in his or her contributions and related earnings and losses.
-For the year ended December 31, 2019, we expensed \$101,000, related to the discretionary contribution to the Plans.
+For the years ended December 31, 2020 and 2019, we expensed \$84,000 and \$101,000, respectively, related to the discretionary contribution to the Plans.

-(14) Geographic Information
+(15) Geographic Information